spunkygames/spunky/README.md

 ## What is Spunky? <a name="what-is-spunky"></a>

 Spunky is a dynamic online game offering an engaging and entertaining experience.
-For related experiences, also check out [Esprunki](https://write.as/spunky-game/esprunki) and [Sprunki](https://write.as/spunky-game/sprunki).
-You can play [Spunky Game](https://write.as/spunky-game/spunky-game) now.
+For related experiences, also check out [Esprunki write as](https://write.as/spunky-game/esprunki) and [Sprunki write as](https://write.as/spunky-game/sprunki).
+You can play [Spunky Game write as](https://write.as/spunky-game/spunky-game) now.

 ---